bsomps/OpenGeoPlotter/README.md

  To use this tool, you will need to follow these steps:

-- Load the data: Ensure it is formatted correctly with the necessary x, y, z coordinates, and the hole identifiers.
-Optionally, you can also have attribute columns, which are useful for representing different geological features.
+- Load the data: Ensure it is desurveyed data (ie with the necessary x, y, z coordinates), and contains 'hole_id'.
+Optionally, you can also have as many attribute columns as you want.

 - Select the holes: You can choose as many drill holes as you'd like to include in your cross-section.
-This is done by providing the identifiers of the holes you're interested in.
+This is done by checking the boxes of the holes you're interested in.

 - Set the azimuth: The azimuth represents the direction you are viewing.
 So if you set your azimuth to 0 or 360, you are viewing north and your cross section line runs east-west This can be any angle between 0 and 360 degrees.